Renaissance in Albania: Architecture

 Architecture was another field which gained popularity in Albania with the coming of the Renaissance.
-It had influence from the Byzantine style as well as the roman and gothic styles.
+The most famous artistic works from the Albanian renaissance are of the architectural type, which survived multiple invasions, different from other art works.
+Albanian Renaissance architecture had influence from the Byzantine, Roman and Gothic styles.
 Most famous Albanian architects at this time worked on projects outside of Albania, mainly in the Ottoman Empire and Italy.
-Some of the most famous architects that worked in the Ottoman lands were Architect Kasemi and Sedefkar Mehmed Agha, while from the architects that worked in Italy the most famous was Andrea Alessi, who also worked in Dalmatia.
+From the architects of the Ottoman Empire were Architect Kasemi and Sedefkar Mehmed Agha, while from the architects that worked in Italy, the most famous was Andrea Alessi, who began his career there before moving to Dalmatia where he would carry out the rest of his work.
 From architectural works in Albanian lands, only a handful of monuments built around the 14th-15th centuries, mainly churches, remain such as the Churches of Shirgji, St. Stephan, Vaut in Deja, Berat and Myzeqe.
 After the Ottoman invasion most churches would be destroyed and replaced with mosques.

 Architect Kasem and Mehmed Agha were famous for working on mosques in Istanbul, with their style having large ottoman influence.
 Mehmed Agha is famous for constructing the Blue Mosque also known as the Sultan Ahmed Mosque.
 Architect Kasem would be another famous architect who is known for works such as the Baghdad Kiosk, Revan Kiosk and Tiled Kiosk in the Topkapı Palace, as well as the projecting of the Spice Bazaar in Istanbul which is the second largest covered shopping mall.
 Kasem would also create many structures in Albania such as inns, bridges, roads and baths.

-Some also theorise that the Ottoman architect Mimar Sinan, who was one of the architects of the Topkapı Palace who also projected many other bridges and mosques in ottoman lands, to have been of Albanian origin.
+Some also theorise that the Ottoman architect Mimar Sinan, who was one of the architects of the Topkapı Palace who also projected many other bridges and mosques in Ottoman lands, to have been of Albanian origin.